UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 ## Financial Product Libraries (FPL)

 All LSPs will use an approved DVM price identifier together with a financial product library.
-Any value that is potentially non-deterministic and requires an "off-chain" calculation should be part of the price identifer.
+Any value that is potentially non-deterministic and requires an "off-chain" calculation should be part of the price identifier.
 The financial product library will be used to transform the value returned by the price identifier into a final settlement value within the desired bounded payout range.

-This can be applied in many types of ways to create different types of financial contracts.
-Some examples, that are currently being audited, have already been created and are below.
+This can be applied in various ways to create different types of financial contracts.
+Some examples, which are currently being audited, have already been created and are linked below.

 - [Covered call options library](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/contract-for-difference-libraries/CoveredCallContractForDifferenceFinancialProductLibrary.sol)
 - [Linear payout library](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/contract-for-difference-libraries/LinearContractForDifferenceFinancialProductLibrary.sol)